FAQ

 Can I ask for something to be done?+

 Yes.
-Send your request or question to the navigator.
+Send your request or question to the Care Continuity Partner.
 We will confirm with the Primary Contact before starting new actions; then we'll share progress back to everyone included.

 Do I need to pay to be included?+